- Appy pesticides to control ticks

 - Keep playground equipment, decks and patios away from yard edges and trees.

-This diagram and information on integrated tick management, area-wide chemical control of ticks, organic land care and biological control can be found in the Tick Management Handbook, by Kirby Stafford.
+This diagram and information on integrated tick management, area-wide chemical control of ticks, organic land care and biological control can be found in Connecticut's Tick Management Handbook.

 Ticks that transmit Lyme disease can be found on deer.
 Actions to control deer movement or populations in communities are usually initiated at the local level in consultation with your state wildlife agency.
 However, there are actions you can take at your property that may help reduce deer populations around your home.